findworkco/scripts/README.md

 This repository is heavily based on [twolfson/twolfson.com-scripts][].

 TODO: Document initial `decrypt` if necessary (in Wercker we'll likely need something for that...
 I think we have a `cp` mechanism)
-    Maybe put it in the bootstraps
+    Maybe put it in the bootstraps (only wercker)
+    Both Vagrant and remote should use live data

 TODO: See TODOs
 TODO: Delete `/data/var/.../secret.yml` from remotes